-Hot tip: Remember that Google Analytics shows only a small percentage of key phrases entered into Google searches to find your website, but Google Webmaster Tools offers you more specific data as to the phrases that have led people to your site.
+Hot tip: Remember that Google Analytics shows only a small percentage of key phrases entered into Google searches to find your website, but Google Search Console offers you more specific data as to the phrases that have led people to your site.

 Making sure that you can smoothly navigate your webpage via internal linking on your site as well as links from blogs to your main site and social media pages is of great importance and can vastly reduce bounce rate when deployed successfully.
 In short, efficient internal linking leads to:

 - a strongly defined architecture and hierarchy of your website

 - the distribution of page authority and ranking power across the site

 Hot tips: User anchor text as opposed to linked images and avoid linking to top level pages like your home page or contact us page as these will already be well connected.
 The best links are more embedded in the depths of your site.